Biagi–DenBeste Racing: Car No. 4 results

-2012–present
+Car No. 07 results

+2012–2019

 Five years later, the team returned at Charlotte Motor Speedway in May 2012, with a new sponsor in Caroll Shelby Engine Company (owned by new partners Bill and Lori DenBeste), a new manufacturer Ford, and a new number 98 car being driven by Reed Sorenson.
 The car was given a black and gold scheme to honor the late Carroll Shelby and Shelby American's 50th Anniversary.
 Sorenson finished 16th in the team's return, then finished 13th in their next race at Kentucky.
 The team dedicated their third race of the season, at the famed Indianapolis Motor Speedway, to Shelby, though Sorenson would finish 34th after a crash.
 He would run two more races, with a crash at Atlanta and a 12th place and the second Charlotte race.
 Sprint Car standout and ARCA Racing Series winner Kevin Swindell was signed for two races at the end of the season.
 He finished a strong 9th at Texas, then placed 21st at the season-finale at Homestead Miami Speedway.

 For 2013, Kevin Swindell was signed to run 15 races for the team, beginning at Las Vegas in March.
 The team partnered with Swindell's long time supporter Mike Curb, who became the listed owner of the No. 98 car (as well as the No. 98 car of Phil Parsons Racing in the Cup Series and the No. 98 truck of Johnny Sauter and ThorSport Racing in the Truck Series).
 Swindell had two top 10s, though he failed to qualify in their first attempt at Las Vegas.